Photos: Braves bounce back, beat the Phillies

 17

-Atlanta Braves designated hitter Marcell Ozuna (20) celebrates with teammates after a two-run home run in the first inning of a game against the Philadelphia Phillies, Saturday, July 6, 2024, in Atlanta.
+Atlanta Braves starting pitcher Spencer Schwellenbach delivers against the Philadelphia Phillies, Saturday, July 6, 2024, in Atlanta.
 The Braves won 5-1.
 (AP Photo/Brett Davis)

 Cookie Settings